 10. Wear Your Favourite Sweater

-I love switching my wardrobe around at this time of the year, packing away my summer clothes and getting out my shirts and sweaters.
-One of my favourite sweaters is a huge oversized chunky knit I bought recently from asos.
+I love switching my wardrobe around at this time of the year, packing away my summer clothes and getting out my long sleeved shirts and sweaters.
+One of my favourite sweaters is a huge oversized chunky knit I bought recently from ASOS.
 I love to wear it and just feel like I am cocooned in this warm envelope of yarn!
-Worn over leggings, with boots and wearing a slouchy beanie, this is my go to outfit for fall/winter.
+Worn over leggings, with boots and wearing a slouchy beanie, this is my go-to outfit for fall/winter.

 Whatever you are going to do for fun this Autumn, I hope you stay cozy and feel happy!